stingrayvilla.com

 Why Book With Us?

-Book through this website, and we guarantee you’ll get the lowest price on the internet.
-You’ll be dealing directly with us, the owners and we never charge booking fees, so you will save up to 30% of the cost over sites like Airbnb.
-Book our Airbnb Mini-Resort here
+Book through this website; we guarantee you’ll get the lowest price online.
+You’ll be dealing directly with us, the owners, and we never charge booking fees so that you will save up to 30% of the cost over sites like Airbnb.
+Book our Airbnb Mini-Resort here.

 Scroll to Top